-Local favorite Las Palmas Mexican Restaurant and Cantina in Virginia Beach serves up authentic Mexican dishes with unparalleled service.
+Local favorite Las Palmas Mexican Restaurant in Virginia Beach serves up authentic Mexican dishes with unparalleled service.
 The Burrito California, full to the brim with grilled chicken or beef and mixed with green peppers, onions, tomatoes and cheese dip smacks with deliciousness.
 Stop by any weeknight for Happy Hour specials from 2 p.m. to 8 p.m.

 Over its 17 years in business, Rancho Grande Mexican Restaurant in Chesapeake, Virginia, has accrued a passionate following of Mexican food enthusiasts.
 Not only is their Mexican fare authentic, reasonably priced and delicious, but their award-winning margaritas are muy bueno.
 Don’t let the cozy interior fool you—each dish packs a punch of flavor that’ll keep you coming back.

 Luna Maya in Norfolk, Virginia, is an eight-time Hampton Roads Magazine “Best Restaurant” award winner.
 Since opening in 1997, sisters Karla and Vivian Montano have provided “excellent food with great service in a relaxed and refined environment.”
 Ingredients are always fresh and perseverative free, with vegan, vegetarian, and gluten-free options.
 Stop by early for Happy Hour appetizers, margaritas, and sangria.